 The Leh Palace dominates the city from the hilltop and is the highlighted structure of the heritage town, Leh.
 The Palace is intact but in the dilapidated condition.
-The continuous restoration work here is controlled by ASI – Archaeological Survey of India.
+The continuous restoration work here is controlled by the ASI – Archaeological Survey of India.
 The Palace is made up of mud bricks, mortar, wood and the ceilings are supported by wooden rafters.
 The Leh Palace too is built on the designs of architecture Chandan, who constructed the Chiktan Palace.
 The highlighted architecture of Leh Palace is its buttressed walls and overhanging balconies from where one gets the panoramic views of the whole city.
-On looking down from the terrace, we saw how well the monotones houses are packed together in the Leh city, completely camouflaging against the backdrop mountain.
+On looking down from the terrace, we saw how well the monotone houses are packed together in the Leh city, completely camouflaging against the backdrop mountain.

 The Leh Palace was built by King Sengge Namgyal; 5th King of Ladakh in the 17th century as his own residence.
-The Royal family occupied upper floors for their own living whereas lower floors were used as store rooms and stables.
+The Royal family occupied upper floors for their own living whereas lower floors were used as storerooms and stables.
 In the 19th century, the Dogra King took over the control of Ladakh and moved the royal family to Stok Palace.
 Today the rooms and corridors of Palace have been converted into a museum; housing paintings, and photographs.
-The Palace too has temple inside, which houses the statue of Lord Buddha and other deities.
+The Palace too has a temple inside, which houses the statue of Lord Buddha and other deities.
 Years old religious texts too are kept here in a well-preserved manner.

 From the third and fourth floor onwards; in front, one can see the Polo ground which is now a Leh’s taxi stand.
 Read the complete post on Leh Palace here.